 - 1. Be led to determining specific research interests in the humanities and/or social sciences that will contribute to their personal and, perhaps, professional development - 2.
 Learn rigorous interdisciplinary inquiry, i.e., how to engage various disciplines in the humanities and/or social sciences and integrate them in addressing topics related to their individual research interests - 3.
 Gain knowledge of the methodologies, traditions, theoretical frameworks, and styles of argument of various disciplines in the humanities and/or social sciences sufficient to be able to engage those disciplines for their particular research interests - 4.
 Master "research best-practices" by becoming familiar with library resources and research technology - 5.
 Master skills for analytical and critical inquiry appropriate to graduate-level research - 6.
 Engage in intensive writing assignments of varied character and length in order to develop proficiency appropriate to graduate-level research - 7.
 Develop oral communication and argumentation skills commensurate with postgraduate education and standards of professional discourse - 8.
-Develop the competence to consciously reflect on and assess their own scholarly development and that of their classmates with the aid of both faculty and peer review - Develop the ability to integrate their graduate level skills of research, analysis, argumentation, and effective communication through the writing of a thesis in their area of interest in the humanities and/or social sciences requests at the School-level (such as participation in the Consortium of Universities) and for other requests at the program-level (such as approval for certain internships and independent studies).
+Develop the competence to consciously reflect on and assess their own scholarly development and that of their classmates with the aid of both faculty and peer review - 9.
+Develop the ability to integrate their graduate level skills of research, analysis, argumentation, and effective communication through the writing of a thesis in their area of interest in the humanities and/or social sciences studies).
 Georgetown does not round the GPA; thus, a student with a 2.999 cumulative GPA would not be allowed to graduate and would be terminated from the program.
 There are no exceptions to this minimum academic standard.